cdelker/ziamath/docs/options.rst

 .. code-block:: python

-    zm.config.minsizefraction = 0.5  # Only allow sizes to be reduced in half
+    zm.config.minsizefraction = 0.5  # Only allow sizes to be reduced in half from the base font size

 |